Blog | Protenus

 Step 2: Drill into the data.

-HIPAA requires data audits and monitoring but does not specify the type of data to be monitored or the frequency of auditing; these decisions are left to individual institutions.
+HIPAA requires data and system audits and monitoring but does not specify how to effectively monitor those systems or the frequency of data auditing; these decisions are left to individual institutions.
 Housing reams of valuable patient data, EHRs are a wise starting point.
 From there, including data from human resources, specialty groups, pharmacy records and more can provide important context around suspicious interactions with PHI or prescription drugs.

 Step 3: Set parameters around alerts and investigations.